EOSIO/eosio.cdt/docs/09_tutorials/02_abi-variants.md

 Notice above the declaration of the `variant_field` data memember and also the declaration and inline implementation for the `get_variant_field()` accessor for this data member.

 In the future, this allows you the flexibility to store in the `variant_field` three different types of data `int8_t`, `int16_t`, and `int32_t`, and also allows you to add more types in the list of supported types for this field.
-One important thing to keep in mind is that you can only append at the end of the supported types, you can not modify the existing supported types order nor drop one of them, you can only append at the end of the list.
-That means if you want in the next version of your contract to add also type `int32_t` to the supported list types for this field your contract implementation could look like this:
+One important thing to keep in mind is that you can only append at the end of the supported types, you can not modify the existing supported types order nor drop one of them.
+That means if you want in the next version of your contract to add also type `int32_t` to the supported list types for this field, your contract implementation could look like this:

 ```diff
 #include <eosio/eosio.hpp>